 The traditional Kecak Fire Dance is a form of Balinese Hindu dance and music drama that was developed in the 1930’s in Bali.
 It involves dancing, chanting, elaborate costumes and loads of excitement.
 It’s a cultural experience in Uluwatu you can’t miss!
 The entrance fee for the Kecak Fire Dance show is 150,000 IDR per person and takes place during sunset.

 For the peace seekers, Thomas beach is a great option to go to.
-Not known by all travels and tourists, this very pretty 200 meter long beach with fine soft white sand, turquoise crystal-clear water and some beach shacks is a beautiful beach to go to.
+This pretty 200 meter long beach with fine soft white sand, turquoise crystal-clear water and some beach shacks is a beautiful, hidden beach.
 If it’s low tide you can explore the rocky outcrops, secluded beaches and small caves along the coastline.
-But with high tide you can evening surf at Thomas beach.
-The beach shacks sell sun beds, umbrella’s, food, drinks and surfboards, so you’re basically set for the day!
+But with high tide you can go surfing at Thomas beach.
+The beach shacks rent out sun beds, umbrella’s, food, drinks and surfboards, so you’re basically set for the day!

 Bali has many beautiful temples to visit, but one of the most scenic temples must be the Uluwatu temple, also known as Pura Luhur Uluwatu.
 Built on the 70 metre high cliff and facing west, it’s also a beautiful spot to watch the sunset.
 Another attraction to visit here is the Kecak Fire Dance.
 More about that in another section of this blog post.
 The entrance to the Uluwatu temple is 50,000 IDR per person.